afaucon/ppm/README.md

 ## Report

-The report starts bu identifying if the project is a package or an application by checking the project structure.
+The report starts by identifying if the project is a package or an application by checking the project structure.

-Example of a report content:
+Example of a report content in case of a package:

 1. Project type: package
 2. Structure conformity: Pass